bhoffman0/CSAwesome2/_sources/TimedTests/Exercises.rst

       :feedback_b: The conditional would only match multiples of three, and the program does not output anything due to incorrect syntax.
       :feedback_c: The conditional would only match multiples of three, and the program does not output anything due to incorrect syntax.
       :feedback_d: The syntax to output text is System.out.print(), so this code will cause a compiler error.
-      :feedback_e: The program would also output 15, since the loop runs until x <= 15.
+      :feedback_e: The program would also output 15, since the loop runs until x &lt;= 15.
 However, the program does not output anything due to incorrect syntax.

       What will be printed after this code is executed?